MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 When the user views a bookmark, PowerBI restores the saved filter or selection state and passes them to the all the visuals.
 Other visuals will be highlighted or filtered according to the state stored in the bookmark, this is handled by Power BI host.
 Your visual is responsible for correctly reflecting the new selection state (e.g. change color of rendered data points).

 The new selection state is communicated to the visual through the `update` method.
-The `options` argument will contain a special property: `options.dataViews[0].metadata.objects.general.filter`.
-This is the raw expression tree of the filter, it is not recommended to use this object directly.
+The `options` argument will contain a special property: `options.jsonFilters`.
+This is JSONFilter.
+Property can caontain Advanced Filter, Basic Filter, Tuple Filter.

-Instead, use `FilterManager.restoreSelectionIds` method to convert the filter object to an array of `ISelectionId`s.
+The visual should restore filter values to display correspond state of the visual for selected bookmark.

 Alternatively, use the special callback function call registred `registerOnSelectCallback` method of ISelectionManager, if the visual use selections only.